quantumelixir/dlx/README.md

-# A Highly configurable and efficient implementation of Algorithm X
+# Configurable and Efficient Implementation of Algorithm X

 This is a modern C++ implementation of Donald Knuth's [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) algorithm to solve